FULLERTON TOO MUCH FOR SOUTHWESTERN

 The Hornet football team took a bus down the 5 Freeway to visit Southwestern College on Saturday night and took it to the Jaguars 59-7.

 FC's Khadari Kurns took the opening kickoff 65 yards to the Jaguar 20-yardline.
-Four plays later, Michael Vakapuna punched the ball in from the 1-yardline.
+Four plays later, Elvis Vakapuna punched the ball in from the 1-yardline.
 Jonathan Fobear's kick after was good at 13:49.

 The Hornets scored again at 9:50 in the first quarter thanks a flea-flicker pass from Michael Vakapuna to Austin Levias from 29-yards out.